ocaml-flambda/flambda-backend/HACKING.md

 match the one in the Flambda backend tree.
 (The name of the package given here is independent of the name of the switch.)

-To finish the installation, `opam install ocaml` will install the remaining auxiliary packages necessary for a regular switch.
+To finish the installation, `opam install ocaml.4.12.0` will install the remaining auxiliary packages necessary for a regular switch.
 After that, normal opam packages can be installed the usual way.